renewable energy

 Wood, Sugar, and Fluorescent Proteins

 Interestingly, wood is barely mentioned in modern conversations about renewable energy sources, even though it’s 100% renewable.
-Instead, Virginia Tech University scientists are working to convert sugar to hydrogen, which can then be pumped through a , producing energy.
+Instead, Virginia Tech University scientists are working to convert sugar to hydrogen, which can then be pumped through a fuel cell, producing energy.
 Sugar-fuel batteries are still years away from becoming reality, but the ubiquity of sugar makes this a promising idea in the realm of alternative energy.

 Elsewhere, researchers are experimenting with the green fluorescent protein (GFP) that naturally occurs in some species of jellyfish.
 While fuel cells powered with GFP are not yet a reality, a jellyfish-powered laser was unveiled in 2016.
 The laser reportedly uses less energy than its traditional counterparts.